eiddor/Home-AssistantConfig/README.md

-# Home-Assistant Config by [@eiddor](http://www.twitter.com/eiddor) (layout ideas stolen from @ccostan)
+# Home-Assistant Config by [@eiddor](http://www.twitter.com/eiddor) (layout ideas stolen from [@ccostan](http://www.twitter.com/ccostan))
 [Home Assistant](https://home-assistant.io/) configuration files (YAMLs)

-This is my Home Assistant Configuration.
+Welcome to my Home Assistant Configuration.
 It's more or less complete for now, but I tend to tinker with things as I learn more about it.

 Home Assistant runs on my [Raspberry Pi 3](http://amzn.to/2e3DOBY) with [Aeon Labs Z Wave Stick (GEN 5)](http://amzn.to/2eAiAP0).